 Possible Penalties

-The punishment for shoplifting depends on the value of the goods, your criminal record, and the circumstances of the offence.
+The penalties for shoplifting depend on the value of the property, your criminal record, and the circumstances surrounding the alleged offence.

 Defences to Shoplifting Charges